KingsMentor/codelab/buildingsmallerapk/goole_play_app_signing.md

 # The Result

-With App Optimisations, Play will be able to deliver an APK optimized for screen density and native architecture.
-Try this out.
+With App Optimisations, Play will be able to deliver an APK optimized for screen density and native architecture.<br/> [Try this out !](https://support.google.com/googleplay/android-developer/answer/7384423?hl=en)